Hsiang Hsu

 1. The Unseen Threat: Residual Knowledge in Machine Unlearning under Perturbed Samples NeurIPS 2025

-Shows that models can appear to forget under standard tests while retaining residual knowledge under perturbed deletion queries.
+Shows that models can pass standard forgetting checks while retaining residual knowledge under perturbed deletion queries.

 2. HeavyWater and SimplexWater: Distortion-Free LLM Watermarks for Low-Entropy Next-Token Predictions NeurIPS 2025

-Studies watermarking behavior in low-entropy LLM regimes where naive watermarking may be brittle or distortive.
+Studies watermarking in low-entropy generation regimes where naïve watermarking can be brittle or distortive.

 3. PaLD: Detection of Text Partially Written by Large Language Models ICLR 2025

-Detects hybrid human/LLM text rather than assuming documents are fully human- or machine-written.
+Detects hybrid human/LLM-written text rather than assuming documents are fully human- or machine-written.

 1. PASS: Private Attributes Protection with Stochastic Data Substitution ICML Spotlight 2025